jalalabdul/jalalabdul.github.io/_posts/2017-06-24-moeria-rumah-indonesia.md

 image-dir: moeria
 categories: Branding
 ---
-Moeria Rumah Indonesia is a company fousing on FBB sector.
+Moeria Rumah Indonesia is a company fousing on food and beverage sector.
 They commissioned to redesign their old logo which is outdated.